Pharmacogenomics Program

 DNA iconToday, there are more than 450 medications whose use is improved by understanding a resident’s genetic makeup based on FDA drug labels.

-A simple DNA test can reveal how a resident’s body metabolizes a specific drug compound to inform the care team so it can customize treatment and calculate optimal dosing.
+A simple DNA test can reveal how a resident’s body metabolizes a specific drug compound to enable the care team to customize treatment and calculate optimal dosing.

-Most insurance companies utilized by long-stay residents, including Medicare Part D and Medicaid plans, cover the cost of this testing for eligible members.
+Most insurance companies used by long-stay residents, including Medicare Part D and Medicaid plans, cover the cost of this testing for eligible members.

 Read Our Comprehensive Pharmacogenomics Guide